7 Zinc-Rich Foods For Your Child

 Zinc-rich foods for children like legumes, seeds, nuts, yoghurt, whole grains and eggs can prevent zinc deficiency.
 Here is a list of zinc-rich foods which you must include in your kid’s diet.

 Did you know that breast milk contains a small amount of zinc?
 It helps the newborn build immunity.
-Zinc is essential for your child’s overall development as it is required to produce proteins and DNA for the body.
-It is also needed to digest nutrients present in food.
-Zinc is essential for building the immune system and to re-grow and repair body tissues.
-Young children in the age group of 4–8 years need around five mg of zinc daily.
+Zinc is essential for your child’s overall development as it is required to produce proteins and DNA for the body, to digest nutrients present in food, to re-grow and repair body tissues.

 Sheela Krishnaswamy, leading diet, nutrition and wellness consultant from Bengaluru says, “Zinc is important to maintain immunity and protect against infections.
 It is also an important part of many enzymes and plays a role in wound healing.”